Please note he's wearing a cape, NOT a trenchcoat!

 has given him a new origin, which is presumably canon for the moment; he was one of three beings punished by the gods of the Rock of Eternity

-for their sins against magic—heavily implied that he's Judas Iscariot
+for their sins against magic, and it's heavily implied that he's Judas Iscariot

 Contrary to what many fans believe, the origin story that claims the Stranger is a half-fallen angel (that is, he stayed neutral during Lucifer's Rebellion and isn't welcome in either Heaven or Hell as a result) is not

-the Stranger's official origin, although it is the most popular.
-(Being by Alan Moore
+the Stranger's official origin, although it is the most popular (being written by Alan Moore

 However, he is